Best Visa credit cards for 2020

 Best for travel

-The Chase Sapphire Preferred card has a bonus of 60,000 Ultimate Rewards points after you spend $4,000 in the first three months from opening the account.
+The Chase Sapphire Preferred card has a bonus of 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.

 The benefits of the Sapphire Preferred card are excellent and aren’t available on every Visa Signature card.
 It comes with a wide range of travel protections including primary rental car insurance, trip delay reimbursement, trip cancellation/interruption coverage and lost baggage/delayed baggage insurance.

 Having this card allows you to transfer your Chase Ultimate Rewards points to any Chase hotel or airline partner.
-It’s also a great credit card for restaurants because it earns 2x Chase points on dining and travel purchases.
+It’s also a great credit card for restaurants because it earns 2x Chase points on travel purchases and 3x points on dining purchases.
 When you pay for Lyft rides with the Sapphire Preferred you’ll 5x points.

 The Chase Sapphire Preferred is worth the annual fee in part because the fee is so reasonable.
 The coverages that comes with this card can be exceptionally useful even if you don’t use them very often.
 For example, I’ve received several reimbursements thanks to my Chase credit card’s trip delay protection totalling over $550.